pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

-dump        | loaded from a dump that did not record an origin, or which was not sufficiently trusted dns         | obtained from DNS lookup (DANE) well-known  | fetched from a domain-authoritative web service such as WKD or HKP discovery preferred   | fetched from the advertised preferred keyserver
+dump        | loaded from a dump that did not record an origin, or which was not sufficiently trusted dns         | obtained from DNS lookup (DANE) well-known  | fetched from a domain-authoritative web service such as WKD or HKP discovery preferred   | fetched from the owner's self-declared preferred keyserver

 Other keyorigin values are not currently used.